ibm-cloud-docs/dr-automation-powervs/FAQs.md

 Yes.
 After the software installation is complete, you must configure the HA cluster based on your workload requirements.

-### What happens if usage data is temporarily unavailable?
-{: #faq-ha-usage-data}

-If usage information is not received from the monitoring node, the system uses previously recorded usage data to prevent billing gaps.
-Failed records are retried automatically in the next billing cycle.

 ### Can I upgrade to a newer HA version after deployment?
 {: #faq-ha-upgrade}